Number of elderly suicides at all-time high: SOS

 “The drop in deaths by suicide in these age groups may be attributed to the concerted efforts of all social service partners and many others in the community, even members of the public who are aware of SOS suicide prevention work.”

-READ: New mum’s suicide casts light on struggles of working mums: Coroner
+READ: New mum’s suicide casts light on struggles of working mums, coroner says

 Despite that, Ms Wong said the community and an individual's social support groups should continue to step up efforts and not let go "thinking that a slight decrease makes a difference on suicide prevention and awareness among the youths".